mikolgawk/Finite-Temperature-MLIP-Benchmark/README.md

 ### Model config files

+The four stages that build a calculator — `md_production`, `md_timings`, `e_f_rmses` and `pressures` — each carry a `model_calculators.json` declaring,
-Each stage carries a `model_calculators.json` declaring, per model, the imports needed and a self-contained Python expression that constructs the ASE calculator.
+per model, the imports needed and a self-contained Python expression that constructs the ASE calculator. `rdfs` and `vdos` read trajectories off disk and have no catalog.

 The two trees also differ in panel size: `paper_configs` covers 15 models,